 Manufactured homes are built in factories.
 Unlike site-built homes, they are protected from the elements and built using a regulated, systematic process.
 Construction of manufactured homes includes the following process.

 - First building the flooring, which is constructed in multiple sections based on the home’s layout.
-The flooring comes pre-installed with heating, electrical and plumbing connections, then is finished with laminate, tile or hard wood.
+The flooring comes pre-installed with heating, electrical, and plumbing connections.
+It is then finished with laminate, tile or hard wood.

 - Next the walls are constructed and lifted by a crane into position to be fastened to the floor.